mhgarrett/Meichan-Huang-SU-Applied-Data-Science-Portfolio-Project-Milestone-/Project 1: Wine review data analysis and text classification/README.md

 <img width="424" alt="image" src="https://github.com/mhgarrett/Meichan-Huang-SU-Applied-Data-Science-Portfolio-Project-Milestone-/assets/94016314/fbf65bf6-a51b-442e-88e0-4a5a83f18481">

-Figure X. Top most reviewed wine origins by countries
+Figure 1.
+Top most reviewed wine origins by countries

 Additionally, the project presented me with an opportunity to explore the relationship between wine prices and their ratings, yielding insights with significant business implications.
 Specifically, it revealed that wines with high ratings are not necessarily associated with higher prices.
 To uncover this, a regression analysis was conducted using the sklearn library, examining the correlation between wine prices and the points awarded.
 A noteworthy hurdle of this analysis was the creation of visualizations to convey meaningful insights effectively.
 This was particularly important given the data's characteristics: a narrow points range (80 - 100) contrasted with a vast, densely populated price range, mostly concentrated within the lower consumer price quartile.
 Consequently, the correlation model was refined to consider only wines priced at $100 or less, enabling a clearer comprehension of the relationship between price and quality.